-It is possible to travel to Ascension Island via St Helena by a monthly charter service operated by SA AirLink.
-This operates as an extension of the regular SA Airlink service between South Africa and St Helena.
+It is possible to travel to Ascension Island via St Helena by a monthly charter service operated by AirLink.
+This operates as an extension of the regular Airlink service between South Africa and St Helena.

 If you have a contract of employment on the island your employer will handle all aspects of your travel to Ascension.
 If you are a visitor or tourist you may request to book a seat on the charter service.
 The AIG Travel and Shipping office manage all booking requests for this service.
 Visitors and tourists should note that no travel may be arranged without confirmation that a valid entry permit has been issued.

 There are currently no direct Ascension flights to or from the UK due to the temporary suspension of the Ministry of Defence operated south Atlantic Airbridge.

 Ascension Island has lifted its coronavirus travel restrictions; there is no requirement to undertake testing nor quarantine on arrival.

 You do not need to present proof that you have been fully vaccinated to enter Ascension.

 Flights from St Helena to Ascension take place monthly, departing St Helena at 14:30 and arriving at Ascension at 16:30.